nauam/Courses/docs/administration/projects/project-archive.md

 ![Export archive](~@assets/img/export_archive.png)

 This allows you to totally customize what is included in the exported project archive.
 You can either check "all" and have all the project configurations exported, or you could go through and select just the areas that you wish to export.
-So, say you already have a project on QW Control but you want to move it to another instance.
+So, say you already have a project on Rundeck but you want to move it to another instance.
 You don't love your current ACL policy so you could select all the checkboxes except "ACL Policies".
-Then, when you import it into a new instance of QW Control, you will get all the areas except the ACL Policies which you can recreate for the new instance.
+Then, when you import it into a new instance of Rundeck, you will get all the areas except the ACL Policies which you can recreate for the new instance.

 ### CLI Usage